 “Imagine if you had the power to change lives just by talking.
 Imagine if you knew you could save lives by simply telling your story … Together, we can change the stigma that surrounds this disease.”— Michael Landsberg, CTV News

-One of the best-known personalities in Canadian broadcasting, Landsberg has been with TSN since the network’s inception in 1984.
-He hosted Off the Record from its debut in September 1997.
+One of the best-known personalities in Canadian broadcasting, Landsberg has been with TSN since the network’s inception.
+He hosted Off the Record from its debut in 1997 to its finale in 2015 and is currently the co-host of TSN’s First Up.
 Twice nominated for the Gemini Award for Best Host or Interviewer in a Sports Program or Sportscast, Landsberg was the Whistler Host for Olympic Daytime on CTV during the Vancouver 2010 Olympic Winter Games.
 During the London 2012 Olympic Games, he anchored TSN’s Olympic Daytime.
-Today, he hosts Landsberg in the Morning on TSN Radio.

 “We were beyond thrilled with Michael!
 He was an incredible speaker and had such an impact on our community.
 He was engaging, down to earth, humorous, and inspirational.
 The schools where he presented had very positive feedback, and the attendees at our sold-out gala were so impressed.
 He spent time speaking with our guests, our sponsors, and our youth.
 Thanks again!”Bluewater Health Foundation